 - (b) As you can see, incrementing a counter from two threads doesn't work reliably in other words, it doesn't work.
 Use a ReentrantLock to make it work. - (c) Objects contain their own built-in locks.
-Make a Counter class with synchronized methods increment and get.
+Make a SyncedCounter class with synchronized methods increment and get.
 Remove the lock from the previous step and make nonprime into an instance of your Counter class.
 Verify that your program works. - 3.
-The preceding program has two tasks that count primes.
-Now we want to do some work with them. - (a) Create a method that places primes into a queue:
+Now we'll look at an example of the famous Producer/Consumer problem. - (a) Create a method that places primes into a queue:

 You will want to use put, not add, for placing items into the queue so that the thread will wait if the queue is full.
-Add a method public Runnable consumePrimes(BlockingQueue<BigInteger> queue, ...);
+Add a method private Runnable consumePrimes(BlockingQueue<BigInteger> queue, ...);

 that removes primes from the queue and prints those that have at most three distinct digits.
 You will want to use the method take to remove items from the queue so that the thread will wait if there are no items to remove.
-Here is a method for getting all distinct characters in a string:
+There is a method, distinct, in the starter project for finding and returning all distinct characters in a string.
+Use this method as part of the process of determining those primes that have at most three distinct digits.